 - Smart Drive DC Motor Driver

-Smart Drive DC Motor Driver is easier to use, just plug and play to control the robot.
-You just need to choose your RC controller and then control your robot without microcontroller.
-It has the capability to accept RC (Radio Control) signal for mix mode drive, analog voltage from potentiometer, PWM from microcontroller, and even controlled via UART command. the operation modes is configure by the DIP switch.
-The commonly DIP switch configurations are printed at the back of the board.
-MOSFETs are switching at 16KHz for quiet operation.
-With the on board temperature sensor, this smart driver is able to limit the output current stage by stage to prevent itself from overheat and burnt!
+The Smart Drive DC Motor Driver is much easier to use, just plug and play!
+You only need to choose your RC controller and then you can control your robot even without a microcontroller.
+It has the capability to accept RC (Radio Control) signal for mix mode drive, analog voltage from potentiometer, PWM from microcontroller, and can even be controlled via UART commands.
+These operation modes can be configured via the onboard DIP switch (commonly configurations are printed at the back of the board).
+The MOSFETs switch at 16KHz for quiet operation.
+With the on board temperature sensor, this smart driver is also able to limit the output current stage by stage to prevent itself from overheating and burning!

 STEP 8: Choose the suitable encoder for your DC motor if necessary.

-For your information, Cytron also sell DC motor with encoder attached to make it easier for you to buy it.
+For your information, Cytron also sell DC motors with encoders attached to make it easier for you to buy it.

-You can refer here to see our DC motor with encoder and without encoder.
+You can refer here to see our DC motors with encoders and without.

 This tutorial just cover the basic element on how to choose your suitable motor.
 If you want to know more about the motor selection, there are so many explanations on the internet you can search and read.

 If you have further inquiry about this tutorial, please post it in our technical forum here as we seldom check the comment section in tutorial site.